cohesion and coherence

 Additions, amplifications

-And, besides, In addition, m ore over, further
+And, besides, In addition, m ore over, further ,again

 Contrast